Vyral/mike-lafido-training/_posts/2019-11-26-how-to-creatively-use-event-based-marketing-for-your-luxury-listings.md

 ---
 layout: post
-title: How to Properly Use Event-Based Marketing
+title: How to Creatively Use Event-Based Marketing for Your Luxury Listings
 date: 2019-11-26 09:04:00
 tags:
   - Real Estate Business Tips